-When you come to campus you will feel the warmth of our community coupled with the strength of our academic program.
-Our beautiful 52-acre campus offers students a variety of learning spaces and numerous opportunities to learn and practice a wide range of athletics and visual and performing arts.
-While on campus, you will be able to see our students engaging with one another, exploring new ideas, and developing relationships with peers across all grades.
-You will be able to see the connection between our students and teachers, and teachers with each other.
+When you come to campus you will feel the warmth of our community and the energy of our learning.
+Our beautiful 52-acre campus offers students a variety of learning environments and countless opportunities to develop their unique talents and discover new passions.
+An array of athletics and arts options abound!
+While on campus, you will see our students engaging with one another, exploring new ideas, and developing relationships with peers across all grades and diverse backgrounds.
+You will be able to see the genuine connection between our students and teachers, and teachers with each other.
 You will be able to fully realize how much we value community service through partnerships within our school community and in the greater Twin Cities.

 At Breck, we believe our children thrive in our unique balance of academic press — the challenge of learning in an intellectually interesting and demanding environment, and personalization — the trusting relationships that emerge in an environment of care, understanding, and mutual respect.
 We value inclusivity, inquiry, and reason and ask that our students bring their full selves to the classroom each day; we are a richer community when each individual’s faith, beliefs, and identity are recognized and celebrated.
 And we believe in the importance of social responsibility, teaching our students the immeasurable value of serving the common good.

 From preschool to grade 12 and under one roof, these values and beliefs permeate the life of our school and are best realized when you walk the halls of Breck.
+It is our mission to create confident learners who lead lives of intellectual curiosity, self-knowledge, and social responsibility.
 We hope your visit to our website inspires you to learn more about our school.
 It would be our honor to welcome you to campus one day soon.